chrisnovakovic/log.c/README.md

 #### LOG_USE_COLOR
 If the library is compiled with `-DLOG_USE_COLOR` ANSI color escape codes will be used when printing.

+#### LOG_SOURCE
+If the library is compiled with `-DLOG_SOURCE`, the file name and line number on which log messages occurred will be printed.

 ## License